TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 It includes:

 * a parse table `reference/sdf.tbl` which passes all syntax tests,
-* a corresponding signature `reference/src-gen/signatures/*-sig.str`,
+* corresponding signatures `reference/src-gen/signatures/*-sig.str`,
-* a pretty-printing definition `reference/src-gen/pp/*-pp.str`, and a
+* pretty-printing definitions `reference/src-gen/pp/*-pp.str`, and a
-* a content-completion definition `reference/src-gen/completion/*-cp.str` (errors in the completion files can be ignored).
+* content-completion definitions `reference/src-gen/completion/*-cp.str` (errors in the completion files can be ignored).

 #### Signature